 This is important for traffic accident injury settlement purposes, because proof of violation of a statute or other regulation greatly increases an injured person's odds of winning in court.
 And the higher the odds of winning in court, the more willing a defendant is to settle before trial.

 Another important aspect of state and federal regulation is the higher insurance requirements imposed on owners and operators of semi-trucks.
-For all practical purposes, a defendant in any kind of case will only be able to settle for an amount he or she can actually afford—or the maximum amount allowed by his or her insurance company (i.e. the policy limit).
+Defendants in any kind of case are able to settle only for an amount they can actually afford—or the maximum amount allowed by their insurance company (the policy limit).

-When multiple defendants are involved in a lawsuit, and depending on the facts, they may all be equally responsible for paying the plaintiff's damages, or they may only be responsible for the damages they caused.
+Depending on the facts, when multiple defendants are involved in a lawsuit, they may be equally responsible for paying the plaintiff's damages, or they may only be responsible for the portion of damages they caused.

 For example, a fatigued driver may share partial responsibility for an accident with the manufacturer of faulty tires.
-The plaintiff will be able to sue the driver or the driver's employer as well as the manufacturer.
-If it is unclear just how much each defendant is at fault, the manufacturer could be required to pay more than its half of the damages if the tires were more than 50% responsible for the accident, or if the driver's insurance and assets aren't enough to cover part or all of the damages.
+The plaintiff will be able to sue the driver (or the driver's employer), as well as the manufacturer.
+The manufacturer might end up paying more than half of the damages if the tires were more than 50% responsible for the accident, or if the driver's insurance and assets aren't enough to cover part or all of the damages.

-A drawback of suing multiple defendants with unclear proportions of fault is that a settlement may be more difficult to obtain, and a trial more likely.
-It may be clear that the plaintiff was not at fault for the accident, but the defendants may prefer a trial to settlement because they cannot agree on their proportions of fault, and who owes what.
-It is also possible for a plaintiff to settle with one defendant and then sue the other defendants for the balance of the damages determined at trial.
+A drawback of suing multiple defendants is that it might be more difficult to reach a settlement, and a trial more likely.
+It might be clear that the plaintiff wasn't at fault for the accident, but the defendants might prefer a trial to settlement because they can't agree on their share of fault, and which defendant owes how much.
+It's possible for a plaintiff to settle with one defendant and then sue the other defendants for the balance of the damages determined at trial.